tapdata/tapdata-docs/docs/introduction/change-data-capture-mechanism.md

 ## FAQs

-* Q: Which data sources supported by Tapdata can obtain CDC?
+* Q: Which data sources does Tapdata support CDC capture for?

   A: Please refer to the tables in [Supported Data Sources](../introduction/supported-databases.md).
 If incremental data is supported as a data source, CDC information can be obtained.